XSGD (XSGD) Price Down 0% Over Last 7 Days

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-XSGD’s genesis date was October 4th, 2020.
+XSGD was first traded on October 4th, 2020.
 XSGD’s total supply is 83,617,320 tokens and its circulating supply is 42,620,109 tokens.
 XSGD’s official Twitter account is @straitsx and its Facebook page is accessible here.
-XSGD’s official website is www.straitsx.com.
+The official website for XSGD is www.straitsx.com.
 The official message board for XSGD is www.straitsx.com/sg/blog.

-It is usually not presently possible to buy alternative cryptocurrencies such as XSGD directly using US dollars.
-Investors seeking to acquire XSGD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy XSGD using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as XSGD directly using US dollars.
+Investors seeking to acquire XSGD should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase XSGD using one of the exchanges listed above.

 Receive News & Updates for XSGD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XSGD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.